manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 In Golang, getting code coverage with `go test` is easy.
 But it's still rather hard for integration tests.

-Here I want to introduce the method we used at Manabie to collect and measure code coverage on our servers from integration tests.
+Here I want to introduce the method we used at Manabie to measure the code covered by our *integration* tests across many microservices.

 ## About our integration tests